SKLZ Shareholder Notification: Bronstein, Gewirtz & Grossman, LLC Notifies Skillz Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, May 11, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Skillz Inc. ("Skillz" or "the Company") (NYSE: SKLZ) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Skillz securities between December 16, 2020 and April 19, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/sklz.
+NEW YORK, May 13, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Skillz Inc. ("Skillz" or "the Company") (: SKLZ) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Skillz securities between December 16, 2020 and April 19, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firms site: www.bgandg.com/sklz.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.